Playing with Monte-Carlo Tree Search

 Click the "Continue" button for the Selection step in the MCTS.

-The node currently selected is highlighted with a red border.
+The currently selected node is highlighted with a red border.

 Choose First Player